LudmilaAmriou/DataCamp_projects/README.md

 For this Project, we need to be familiar with **Pandas DataFrames, especially the read_csv and groupby functions, as well as working with time series data**.

+## 22nd project: Exploring the History of Lego
+In the notebook, we will use a *variety of data manipulation techniques** to explore different aspects of Lego's history with Python.
+We will rely on pandas dataframes functions such as groupby, loc, count... etc